 Your decision should be based on a risk assessment that considers factors like process complexity, the level of process understanding you gained in Stage 1, and historical data.
 A more complex or variable process might require more batches to demonstrate consistency, while a simpler, well-understood process may require fewer.
 The key is to document your rationale clearly, showing regulators you’ve made a thoughtful, risk-based decision.

-Step 3: Establish Your Data Collection and Documentation Strategy
+Step 3: Plan Your Data Collection and Documentation

 If it isn’t written down, it didn’t happen.
 This is especially true in the world of regulatory compliance.
 Your documentation tells the complete story of your PPQ study, providing objective evidence that your process is under control.
 As one expert puts it, “Every step, decision, and test result throughout all stages of process validation must be carefully documented.”
 This creates a clear audit trail and helps you understand why certain decisions were made.